Skip to content ↓

 Young High Sheriff for a Day Competition – Borough of Rugby 2024

-hosted by Rugby High School
+Hosted by Rugby High School - deadline extended!

 The High Sheriff is offering the opportunity for one young person to become a young High Sheriff for the day.
 You will have the opportunity to accompany the High Sheriff and help them undertake their tradition role and carry out their official duties on behalf of the King, for a day, (or part days).